simon-gardier/physics-simulation/README.md

 Note : No copying (even partial) of this code within the scope of the INFO2058/2059 course will be tolerated.

 ## ⚙️Mecanics
 - `spaceship.py` : Spaceship simulation.
-The program simulate the thurst of a spaceship and the gravity exercised by a planet on the spaceship.
+The program simulate the thurst of a spaceship and the gravity exercised by a planet on the spaceship.<br>
 ![Balistic gameplay](/misc/spaceship.png)
     - Press `Left`/`Right` to adjust the ship nozzle orientation.
     - Press `Up` to light up the nozzle.